Skip to main content

 return HTMLResponse(html)

-Finally, here is the crash endpoint.
-It crashes your app.
+This FastAPI endpoint crashes the app.
 Trigger it as many times as you want—DBOS always comes back, resuming from exactly where it left off!

 @app.post("/crash_application")